Birding · Fall Colors · River/Creek · Views · Wildflowers · Wildlife

 Campfires are not allowed.
-Camping is only permissible in this zone between December 1 and April 30. from May 1 through November 30, this area is day-use only.
+Camping is prohibited in the Four Lakes Backcountry Zone from May 1 through November 30.

 This route sits just in front of the Continental Divide and provides stunning views of both the Divide and its associated mountains, and the surrounding Front Range.